 Personal Liabilities and Personal Taxation

-In the UK, everybody who earns over the Personal Allowance (currently £11,500, but you can check rates on HMRC) must pay income tax.
+In the UK, everybody who earns over the Personal Allowance (£12,570 for 2022/2023, but you can check rates on HMRC) must pay income tax.
 You also get a tax-free allowance for income relating to savings interest and dividends (if you own shares in a company).

-- If you’re a sole trader or partnership
+- If you’re a sole trader or a partner in a partnership

 - If you’re the director of a limited company